p4ndev/social-makers/README.md

 # Interface

 ## Visual Design & Identity
-Three different version of main logo, with no type - it can be applied to any color aligned around.
+Three different version of main logo, with no type - it can be applied to any color aligned around (font: Arvo).
-3 different concept applied to advertising the tool (font: Arvo)

 ## Authentication & Authorization
-Provided by Auth0, that cover sign in, up and forgot.
+Provided by Auth0, that cover sign in, up and forgot, for web interface considering (font: Segoe UI)

 https://github.com/p4ndev/social-makers/blob/master/uix/01.png